richemslie/galvanise_zero/doc/install.rst

 pypy versus cpython
 -------------------
-ggplib it is recommended to use pypy - as provides fastest access to statemachine (but this really matters for simplest of games, like c4/ttt).
-For ggp-zero we use python2.7.
+With ggplib it is recommended to use pypy - as provides fastest access to statemachine (but this only really matters for the simplest of games, like c4/ttt).
+For ggpzero we use python2.7.
 Some games will take ages to optimise the propnet in python2.7, but once created will be cached and then there is no speed difference.
 I'd recommend creating/caching the propnet of games you are interested in with pypy, then switch to python2.7.